Pnat1/W4-Geospatial-Data/README.md

 ![portada](https://www.acquia.com/sites/acquia.com/files/styles/desktop_hero_image_1x/public/images/2017-12/GettyImages-838600642.jpg?itok=kXtdMcha)
 ​
 # Objetive
-The objective of this project is to determine the perfect location for a new company in the gaming industry.
+The objective of this project is to determine the best office location for a new company in the gaming industry.
 ​
 - **Designers** --> near to companies that do design.
 - **30% of the company** --> have at least 1 child.